-- It connects consumers directly to your offer/product/service on Google without having to navigate through your website and risk bounce rates.
+- They connect consumers directly to your offer/product/service on Google without having to navigate through your website and risk bounce rates.

 - By appending UTM tracking parameters to Google Analytics, it can attribute sources of site traffic and insights that are likely to lead to higher click-through rates.

 As of now, Google offers click tracking only but it’s difficult to attribute site traffic unless you use a URL builder to append UTM tracking parameters.
 After doing this you can generate a tracking code to use with Google Analytics (GA) and be able to define the source, medium, campaign, and segment to track more KPI’s for your business.

 Additionally, this article at SearchEngineLand reveals that there’s no way to see all of a particular company’s posts because they disappear over time.
 This is advantageous to featuring exclusive flash content that highlights company news or promotions.